-You can get tours to the Maeklong Railway Market (ones like this one also take you the nearby floating market), but the cheapest – and, in my opinion, most fun way to get to Maeklong Railway Market is to travel there on the train – you go through the market on your incoming trip, and then can head into the market to watch it come back out again.
+However, the cheapest – and, in my opinion, most fun way to get to Maeklong Railway Market is to travel there on the train – you go through the market on your incoming trip, and then can head into the market to watch it come back out again.

 How to do it, is a bit lengthy so for full details on the journey, and video of what it’s like when the train goes past, check out this longer post on how to get to Maeklong Railway Market.

 While I’m here though, I need to mention this little structure….

 Halfway between Bangkok and Maeklong Railway Market is one of the most unique sights in Bangkok, Wat Samphran – aka the dragon temple.
 Look how cool it is!

 It’s not that easy to get to under your own steam from Bangkok so I wasn’t going to mention it on here, but then I saw a tour that covers this and Maeklong Railway Market so I figured I’d just throw it in here in case you fancied a super cool day out.